 But do you know what happened the following Monday?
 The local news reported that a coyote had escaped the local zoo and was at large.
 Huh.
 Whaddya know.
 Okay, fine, it was probably still a dog.
 We’re talking about a confined, residential suburb.
 The odds that an escaped wild animal could have run around in such a vehicle- and population-dense area without being spotted or getting killed are almost zero.
 But do such pesky details matter to idiot teenagers telling an embellished, braggadocious tale to their peers at school?
 They do not.
 When we regaled any poor suckers that would listen with that story around school, the joint part was curiously omitted and the probable dog was definitely a coyote.

-And now that you’ve heard my dumbest anecdotes on the subject, you get my personal politics: legalize marijuana with an age limit, tax the living shit out of it so public schools get better funding and people get desperately needed property tax relief, expunge sentences, provide society reentry assistance to those who were unfairly incarcerated, make racial reparations since current marijuana laws are racist as hell and only blacks have suffered for them, provide a clear and easy pathway for blacks to make money off the legal weed business, fund medical marijuana research, don’t vote for Joe Biden, and thank you for coming to my TED talk.
+And now that you’ve heard my dumbest anecdotes on the subject, you get my personal politics: legalize marijuana with an age limit, tax the living shit out of it so public schools get better funding and people get desperately needed property tax relief, expunge sentences, provide society reentry assistance to those who were unfairly incarcerated, make racial reparations since current marijuana laws are racist as hell and only Black people have suffered for them, provide a clear and easy pathway for Black people to make money off the legal weed business, fund medical marijuana research, don’t vote for Joe Biden, and thank you for coming to my TED talk.

 Frosted Eggnog Cookies